EUROPE MARKETS: French Stocks Push To 2-week High As Data Show Business Booming

 Continue Reading Below

-European stocks largely struggled to find firm direction Thursday, but French blue-chip shares climbed after data showed the country led the strengthening in the eurozone economy this month.
+A broad gauge of European stocks steadied at the end of trade Thursday, after spending the session struggling to find firm direction.
+But French blue-chip shares climbed after data showed the country led the strengthening in the eurozone economy this month.

-How key gauges are moving: The Stoxx Europe 600 was up less than 1 point at 387.14 in what's been a topsy-turvy session for European equities.
-The index has risen as much as 0.2% and has lost as much as 0.6% intraday.
-The financial and utilities sectors were in the red, but industrial and technology shares led advancers.
+How key gauges moved: The Stoxx Europe 600 closed up less than 1 point at 387.12 after a topsy-turvy session for European equities.
+The index had risen as much as 0.2% and lost as much as 0.6% intraday.
+The financial and utility sectors closed in the red, but consumer goods and telecom shares led advancers.

 Continue Reading Below